 My 9-year-old came to me in tears last weekend.
 Not the fickle kind of tears but the real ones.
-The life is hard ones that leak down your face uncontrollably and leave you exhausted.
+But life is hard ones that leak down your face uncontrollably and leave you exhausted.

 He wasn’t hurt and he wasn’t sick.
 He was scared.

 My heart may have stopped beating for a minute.
 This was so unlike my fearless, brave, and fun boy.
 I couldn’t imagine what he could be scared of.
 The answer was life.

 Life was moving too fast.
 He wanted to stop time or at the very least try to slow it down.
 He wasn’t ready to be ten.
 WTH?
 He just turned nine!

 Then he told me about his worries for the future.
 What was he going to do for a job?
 But mostly he feared he might not be a “good adult”.